 - An executive order calls for 5 million zero-emission vehicles on California roads by 2030.

-In response, the adoption of renewable energy, like solar, is accelerating.
+In response, the adoption of energy storage to support intermittent renewables, like solar, is accelerating.
 In 2019, the golden state’s electric grid reached 31.7% renewable penetration.
 But critics are quick to point out an obstacle with solar called intermittency.
 That is, PV generation is weather-dependent, falling at the mercy of mother nature.

 I Wanna Soak Up the Sun

 Many familiar with renewables have heard the horror stories of electric grids with high solar PV penetrations being brought to their knees by an errant cloud.
-Fortunately, such stories are less reality than once feared.
-And it’s becoming less common due to a burgeoning energy storage industry.
+Nor infamous Californian ducks casting their curves!

 Why Does the Grid Need Storage?

 Operating the electric grid is tricky.
-The electric grid was designed to provide electricity instantaneously.
+For a variety of reasons, we designed our grid to provide electricity instantaneously.
 In other words, when we turn on our lights, grid operators must generate the exact amount of electricity immediately – Right now!

 We all are aware of what results when the electricity supply doesn’t meet demand.
 It’s called a blackout.